HealthLinkBC File #56, June 2013

 Drinking water can contain different organisms, including bacteria, viruses and parasites, which can cause disease.
 These organisms can exist in the source water such as lake water and survive through treatment, or they can enter the water supply in the distribution system.
 Well water can be contaminated if the well is not built properly or if it draws on water from the surface of the ground, such as shallow wells or wells drilled in fractured rock.
 Surface water, such as rivers, lakes and streams, can also contain disease-causing organisms from animal feces.

 Most community water systems in B.C. have effective treatment, such as disinfection or chlorination, against bacteria and viruses.
-However, in many cases, treatment may not provide a 99.9% reduction in infectious parasites.
-Furthermore, some water systems and many private supplies have no treatment at all.
-If the water you drink has not been disinfected, please refer to HealthLink BC File #49b How to Disinfect Drinking Water.
+However, in many cases, treatment may not provide a 99.9 per cent reduction in infectious parasites.
+Some water systems and many private supplies have no treatment at all.
+If the water you drink has not been disinfected, please refer to HealthLinkBC File #49b How to Disinfect Drinking Water.

-If the water is not yet disinfected, it's recommended you bring water to a full boil for at least one minute as the best way to kill or inactivate bacteria, viruses and parasites.
-At elevations over 2,000 meters [6,500 feet], you should boil water for at least two minutes to disinfect it.
+If the water has not already been disinfected, bring the water to a full boil for at least 1 minute.
+This will kill or inactivate bacteria, viruses and parasites.
+At elevations over 2,000 meters (6,500 feet), boil water for at least 2 minutes to disinfect it.

 Reverse Osmosis (RO): RO is effective against all disease-causing organisms and many chemical contaminants.
 Unless it has a high capacity, it will only produce small amounts of water and waste a large volume.
 Speak to a water treatment specialist to see if this is the best option for you.

-Ultraviolet (UV) Treatment: UV light will kill many disease-causing organisms, and it is effective against almost all parasites.
+Ultraviolet (UV) Treatment: UV light will kill many disease-causing organisms, and is effective against almost all parasites.
 UV will not kill some bacterial spores and some viruses, so it should not be used unless the water supply is at least disinfected.
 UV treatment units should meet NSF Standard #55A.